 Why is Facebook Important?

-There are two primary ways for companies to market on Facebook.
-The first is through Facebook Groups and the second is through Facebook Pages.
-Groups are more focused on bringing together groups of people who share common interests, whereas pages are places where users can interact around and with a particular brand or product.
+There are two primary organic ways for companies to market on Facebook.
+The first is through Facebook Groups, and the second is through Facebook Pages or Business Pages.
+Groups are more focused on bringing together groups of people who share common interests, whereas Pages are vehicles where users can interact with a particular brand or product.

-Because Facebook pages are typically the best option for organizations to promote themselves on Facebook, I will focus on Facebook pages throughout this article.
+Because Facebook Pages are typically the starting point for organizations to promote themselves on Facebook, we will focus on Facebook Pages in this article.

 Benefits of Using Facebook